 Email Marketing Strategy Plan

-A strategy plan is the pre-planning phase that all good email marketing campaigns should go through.
+A strategic plan is a pre-planning phase that all good email marketing campaigns should go through.
 Developing a solid plan will greatly increase the effectiveness of your email marketing.
 Important steps to consider carefully when in the planning phase are:

 - Creating your lead page: This is the most important step.
 Without a good leading page, you have no good way in which to convince people to sign up for your email service.
 These pages should be carefully constructed to lure in as many prospective customers as possible.
-I suggest to use ClickFunnels to create high converting landing pages.
+I suggest using ClickFunnels to create high-converting landing pages.

 - Curate your mailing lists: Organize your mailing lists into different categories.
 This makes it easier for you to reach out to people with similar characteristics, allowing you to write targeted content just for them.